 Health: In addition to measuring your activities, your sports watch can also help you take care of yourself.
 Several sports watches can track your sleep and hereby help you sleep better, or help you deal with stress through breathing exercises.
 Most watches also have an activity sensor that detects when you sit still too long and reminds you to move.

 Apps compatibility: When you finish the training, you can relax while analyzing your results and watching your progress.
 For many, this is one of the best and motivating things about having a sports watch.
-There are many independent app’s that can help you get an overview of your training, among the most popular ones, are Strava, Endomondo, Runtastic or Runkeeper.
+Many independent apps can help you get an overview of your training, among the most popular ones, are Strava, Endomondo, Runtastic or Runkeeper.
 Several manufacturers also have their own apps, such as Garmin Connect and Polar Beat.
 Before buying a watch, it is a good idea to check the app’s compatibility with the watch and whether they meet your wishes.

 Water resistance: Most sports watches are water-repellent, but check the individual product just to be sure.
 A low IP certification can do it okay with sweat and a run in rainy weather.
 If, on the other hand, you have to use it for swimming, you need to find a sports watch with higher IP certification.
 If you need to use the watch for diving, you need to pay extra attention, as the watch also must be able to withstand the pressure.
 Also, be aware that the waterproof may vary depending on the watch is in salt or chlorine water.